LTurns/LTurns/README.md

 - Ruby, Sinatra, JavaScript, Node, MongoDB, PostgreSQL
 - RSpec, Jasmine, Capybara, Jest, Cypress

+#### University of Westminster (2016 to 2017)

+- Masters: Audio Technology, Applicable Courses: Audio-Visual works on Games (WWise Software), Adobe XD from App Prototypes, Short Films and Animations
+- Utilised WWise, Logic & Protools Sound Interfaces
+- Use of XD and Adobe Animate for constructing application prototypes
+- Merit
+- Part time job at Ashbourne Private School in Kensington

 #### University of Birmingham (2012 to 2015)

 - Degree: English Literature and Philosophy, Applicable Courses: Logic and Deductivism,  Politics and Philosophy